tuhuynh27/go-ioc/README.md

-# Go IoC
+# Go IoC: Bring "@Autowired" to Go!

-Go IoC is a lightweight, compile-time Inversion of Control (IoC) container for Go (inspired by Spring's APIs), designed to simplify dependency injection and object management in Go applications.
+Go IoC brings Spring-style autowiring to Go, offering a lightweight, compile-time Inversion of Control (IoC) container.
+Unlike Spring's runtime reflection-based `@Autowired`, Go IoC uses code generation to make dependencies explicit and type-safe at compile time, while keeping the familiar and intuitive struct tag syntax for dependency injection.

 ## Hasn't this been done already?

-While there are other dependency injection solutions for Go, Go IoC takes a unique approach by:
+While there are other dependency injection solutions for Go ([Google's Wire](https://github.com/google/wire/tree/main), [Uber's Dig](https://github.com/uber-go/dig) or [Facebook's Inject](https://github.com/facebookarchive/inject)), Go IoC takes a unique approach by:

-- Providing compile-time dependency injection for better performance and safety
-- Using code generation to avoid runtime reflection
 - Providing a familiar Spring-like API that Java developers will recognize
+- **Using code generation instead of reflection** - unlike Spring's runtime DI, everything is explicit and compile-time safe, avoid runtime (reflection) overhead
-- Using struct tags as "annotations" to keep the syntax clean and idiomatic to Go
+- Using struct tags and marker/empty structs as "annotations" to keep the syntax clean and idiomatic to Go
 - Supporting interface implementations and qualifiers in an elegant way
-- Avoiding complex configuration files or setup - just use struct tags
+- **Automatic component scanning** - unlike other solutions that require manual registration of each component, Go IoC can automatically discover and wire components through struct tags and markers

+## But why bring @Autowired to Go?

+For teams transitioning from Spring/Java to Go, especially those with significant Spring experience, dependency injection via `@Autowired` is more than just a familiar pattern — it's a proven productivity booster.
+Here's why I built Go IoC:

+- **Smoother Java-to-Go Migration**: Many teams, including my team, come from a Spring background.
+Having a similar dependency injection pattern significantly reduces the learning curve and accelerates the transition to Go.

+- **Proven Developer Experience**: Spring's autowiring has demonstrated for years that automatic dependency scanning and injection leads to:
+  - Less boilerplate code for wiring dependencies
+  - Cleaner, more maintainable code layers
+  - Faster development cycles
+  - Easier testing through dependency substitution

+- **Best of Both Worlds**: While I love Spring's convenience, I also respect Go's philosophy of explicitness.
+That's why Go IoC:
+  - Uses code generation instead of reflection
+  - Makes dependencies traceable in generated code
+  - Maintains compile-time type safety
+  - Keeps the familiar developer experience without the runtime overhead

 ## How does it work?

 Go IoC uses code generation to:

 1. Scan struct tags during build time to identify:
-   - Components via the `Component` struct embedding
+   - Components via the `ioc.Component` struct embedding
    - Interface implementations via `implements` tags
    - Qualifiers via `value` tags
    - Dependencies via `autowired` tags